-Fiction Attic Press — flash fiction & serial fiction by new and established writers
+Fiction Attic Press — flash fiction, serial fiction, and essays by new and established writers

 We publish flash fiction about twice a month, free to all subscribers.
 We also publish serial fiction in our novella-in-flash series.
 Fiction Attic has been publishing flash fiction and essays by new and established writers online and in print since 2005.
 You can view our contributors here.

 The case for a paid subscription

 Paid subscribers get:

 Access to every installment of our serialized novella projects (Our first serial fiction project is CENTER OF CENTER, a novella-in-flash by Chris Wiewiora).